davidblewett/rure-python/README.rst

 Install
 -------
-Binary wheels are provided for Linux and MacOS.
+Binary wheels are provided for MacOS.
 The specific versions of the Rust compiler, `rure` and `regex` crates will be available in the changelog.

 Installing from a source tarball requires manually building the Rust `rure` crate and